-<STAY>

-Area A,B or C armed LED's will FLASH or
+<STAY> Area A,B or both, armed LED's will FLASH or <STAY><ENTER> Area A,B or both, armed LED's will FLASH.

-<STAY><ENTER>

-Area A.B or C armed LED's will FLASH.

 The panel has two different Stay arming modes and the methods of Arming are detailed above.
 The installer will advise you on how they have configured your particular alarm.